Jayesh0706/notes/Docker Interview Questions.md

     - For troubleshooting, you might cordon (`kubectl cordon nodename`) to stop scheduling and drain pods (`kubectl drain nodename --ignore-daemonsets`) to move pods off, then investigate node.

-- **Application Performance issues:** Use `kubectl top pods` to see resource usage if something is throttling or OOMing.
+- **Application Performance issues:** ==Use `kubectl top pods` to see resource usage if something is throttling or OOMing==.
 If CPU usage is at limit and being throttled, perhaps increase limit or replicas.
-If memory is climbing, watch for near limit (to avoid OOMKilled).
-If overall cluster CPU is maxed, consider adding nodes or using cluster autoscaler.
+If memory is climbing, watch for near limit (to avoid OOMKilled). ==If overall cluster CPU is maxed, consider adding nodes or using cluster autoscaler==.

 - **Troubleshoot RBAC Denials:** If a service account or user can’t do something (“Forbidden” message), describe the role/rolebinding or clusterrolebinding.
 Use `kubectl auth can-i ... --as=...` to simulate if a user can do an action.
 Adjust RBAC accordingly.
 Look at events; sometimes you see “Failed to list pods: (Forbidden)” in logs of a controller, meaning its service account lacks a permission.